rarDevelopment/replybot-dotnet/README.md

 You can make a (very simple) poll by doing `"Toby poll [question here], [answer 1 here], [answer 2 here], and so on..."`.
 This will genereate a post with the question, answer choices, and reactions associated with each answer choice.

 ## Fix Tweet Previews (uses [FixTweet](https://github.com/FixTweet/FixTweet))
-If you say `Toby fix tweet [your tweet link here]` he will reply with that same link at fxtwitter.com, which is a site that fixes video and image preview embeds in Discord's tweet previews.
+Tweets posted in Discord will include a preview embed of that tweet.
+But if there's a video, that video preview might not play properly.
+Or if there is more than 1 image, those other images won't show on mobile devices.
+To help with this, Toby will add a reaction emoji to any post that includes a Twitter link.
+If someone taps on that reaction emoji, Toby will reply with that same link at fxtwitter.com, which is a site that fixes video and image preview embeds in Discord's tweet previews.
 This works with all tweets in the message.

-If you reply to another message with a tweet link in it and say `Toby fix tweet`, he'll fix those tweets for you.
+If someone has posted an fxtwitter.com link directly and you'd like the original tweet link, this will work the same way - a reaction will appear and tapping the reaction will lead Toby to reply with the original tweet link.
+Admins can use `/set-fix-tweet-reactions` to turn this on or off.

 ## Game Length Estimates (using [HowLongToBeat](https://howlongtobeat.com/))